EU diplomats on guard at Belarusian writer's home

 She sent an SOS to her contacts, prompting journalists and diplomats to rush to the scene, where they saw a police car and what appeared to be plain-clothes officers outside her building.

 The Austrian, Lithuanian, and Polish ambassadors came along.
-Lower-level EU foreign service, Czech, Romanian, Slovak, and Swedish diplomats also came.
+Lower-level EU foreign service (EEAS), as well as Czech, Romanian, Slovak, and Swedish diplomats also came.

 Alexievich is the last member of an opposition Coordination Council who remains free or who has not fled abroad.